-This very detailed “Duplex Ultrasound” examination will be performed by the Phlebologist or the specialised Vascular Sonographer.
+This very detailed “Duplex Ultrasound” examination will be performed by the Phlebologist or our experienced Vascular Sonographer.
 It usually takes 30-45 minutes and will outline all the abnormal veins in the affected leg(s).

 Duplex Ultrasound is widely used in various medical fields such as in obstetrics and breast cancer screening.
 It utilises sound waves to indicate the presence of any underlying venous abnormalities.